 First, let’s look at why applicants are asked for professional references and who should these individuals should be.
 Remember, to an interviewer, you are an unknown and unproven entity.
 In this situation, there is always the very real risk of inadvertently making a bad hiring decision.
 Contacting professional references is one way interviewers feel they can help minimize that risk.
 After all, a professional reference is – or should be – an individual who can attest to your experience, skills, and integrity.

-The ideal reference is someone who has seen you on the job, can speak to your work quality, and report on how well you performed in a similar position or setting.
-If the interviewer is able to actually talk with a number of people who are able to confirm your employment history and stick their necks out to vouch for you, he or she will feel that due diligence has been done in vetting you.
-Yes, interviewers are fully aware you will most likely provide the names of people who will (or should) say only good things about you, but more about that later.
+The ideal reference is someone who has seen you on the job and can speak to your work quality.
+They can report on how well you performed in a similar position or setting.
+The interviewer would like to actually talk with a number of people who are able to confirm your employment history.
+If these people are willing to stick their necks out to vouch for you, great!
+He or she will feel that due diligence has been done in vetting you.
+Yes, interviewers are aware you will likely provide the names of people who will (or should) say only good things.
+More about that later.

-Let’s take a look at some suggestions to help ensure your list of professional references is helpful rather than harmful to your job search.
+Let’s look at some suggestions to help ensure your list of references is helpful rather than harmful.

 Make sure the professional reference has agreed in advance to speak to potential employers about you and they know you give your permission for them to do so.